 The Athena SWAN Charter recognises commitment to advancing women's careers in science, technology, engineering, maths and medicine (STEMM) employment in higher education.
 The Charter was launched in June 2005 and has three levels of award, Bronze, Silver and Gold.
 Heriot-Watt University was a founding member of the Charter and in 2013 was awarded Bronze.
 The School of Mathematical and Computer Sciences achieved the Athena SWAN Bronze Award in October 2015, and successfully renewed their Bronze Award in May 2019.

-The MACS application for a School Athena SWAN Bronze Award was co-ordinated by the MACS Athena SWAN Self-Assessment Team (SAT), led by Dr Catherine Donnelly and made up of representatives from across the School.
+he MACS application for a School Athena SWAN Bronze Award was co-ordinated by the MACS Athena SWAN Self-Assessment Team (SAT), led by Professor Damien Clancy and made up of representatives from across the School

 The School is now implementing the action plan set out in our application.
-To accomplish this, the MACS Athena SWAN Action Plan Implementation Team (MAPIT) has been set up and is being led by Professor Damian Clancy.
+To accomplish this, the MACS Athena SWAN Action Plan Implementation Team (MAPIT) has been set up and is being led by Dr Fiona McNeill.
 The MAPIT discusses, implements, promotes and monitors the action plan and measures its success, reporting regularly to the School's Management Board, and ensuring that actions are embedded within the School's existing structures.